jacksonwilliampluskota/GamePlatformOF/README.md

 ## Running the tests

-Go project folder and run
+Go to project folder and run

 ```
 https://openframeworks.cc/setup/linux-install/